-Problem #2: So I got to Germany (I was stopping over in Munich for Oktoberfest before heading on to Toulouse) without an international phone and realized that I still had not heard back from my couchsurfing host regarding his address (for those of you who don’t know, couchsurfing is a website in which people can host travelers in their home – for free!).
-Lesson learned: always make sure to get the address and phone number of your host before leaving the country.
+Problem #2: So I got to Germany (I was stopping over in Munich for Oktoberfest before heading on to Toulouse) without an international phone and realized that I still had not heard back from my couchsurfing host regarding his address (for those of you who don’t know, couchsurfing is a website in which people travelers in their home–free of charge).
+Lesson learned: always make sure to get the address and phone number of where you are going before leaving the country (duh).

 Fortunately, it wasn’t too long before I spied an Internet cafe, where I was able to look up the phone number of my couchsurfer who I then called using the phone of a random, kind German guy (thank goodness for nice strangers!).

 Problem #3: No friends.
 I moved to Toulouse not knowing a soul.
 That quickly changed when I joined the Facebook group dedicated to Teaching Assistants in Toulouse (thank goodness for Facebook!).
 Before moving abroad, I have to admit that I was totally closed to the idea of meeting people online.
 This was before couchsurfing and meetup.com were really popular…before the advent of dating apps and the like.
-But when you move abroad alone, you have to make friends somehow!
-The internet is a powerful resource that I definitely recommend for this.
+But when you move abroad not knowing anyone, you have to meet people somehow!

 One of my first nights in Toulouse, I ended up going out with some new friends I made through that Facebook group.

 If I had come to Toulouse with someone, I wouldn’t have been forced to get out there and use the Internet to my advantage like that – and I may never have made all the wonderful friends that I did.